Odor Control Solutions by Polygiene

 Bacteria and fungi often thrive in moist or damp environments.
 Consequently, they are a common cause of bad odors in activewear and other products regularly exposed to sweat or water.
 Bacteria are living organisms that require energy for growth and survival.
 As they metabolize nutrients, they produce byproducts and waste products.
 These byproducts and waste products can be volatile, contributing to unpleasant odors.
 Some bacteria even metabolize the proteins in sweat and release odorous compounds in the process.

 As unpleasant odors result from various processes, odor-control technologies must counteract them in several ways.
-Below, we examine four core ways odor-control solutions achieve their aims.
+Below, we examine four core ways these solutions achieve their aims.

 Silver ion technologies often utilize silver chloride, a salt that occurs naturally in water and soil.
 The positively charged silver ions in silver chloride benefit from antimicrobial properties.
 They act on odor-causing bacteria by: